Rhetorical Tools List

 An unintentional or accidental error in speech, writing, memory or action which is thought to reveal the subconscious truth.
 Named after the Austrian Dr. Sigmund Freud, who wrote about these accidents in his 1901 book ‘The Psychopathology of Everyday life’.
 Scientists have shown that stress increases the chance of these accidents happening, as does the opportunity to complete a sentence with whatever is on the mind at the time.
 The errors have been shown to occur on average about 1-2 x per 1,000 words.

-“We not only saved the world, er, saved the banks…” PM Gordon Brown, at PMQs in the House of Common.
+- “We not only saved the world, er, saved the banks…” PM Gordon Brown, at PMQs in the House of Commons.

 An extravagant statement; the use of exaggerated terms for the purpose of emphasis or heightened effect.